solana-foundation/developer-content/content/guides/dapps/cash-app.md

 required to manage interactions with the solana program.
 Create a new file under `utils/useCashAppProgram.tsx`, to implement this function.

-Since we want this app to be publically available, deploy your program to devnet and use that public key instead of `11111111111111111111111111111111`.
+Since we want this app to be publicly available, deploy your program to devnet and use that public key instead of `11111111111111111111111111111111`.

 ```typescript